ayalamarcelo/vacay/README.md

 <h1 align="center">Employee Vacation System</h1>

-`ConsultSystem` is a simple vacation system for employees.
+`vacaySystem` is a simple vacation system for employees.
 It calculates the number of vacation days based on the employee's years of service and category code.
 The program supports three categories: Commerce (Code 1), Gastronomy (Code 2), and Banking (Code 3).

 <p align="left">Table of Contents:</p>